Kisameee/Qlearning-/README.md

 Everything is logged into a tf_logs for the Tensorflow logs, and in csv_logs for a custom CSV counter parts.

+Basically pass the class parameter as JSON in the --agentX_args, where X is the number of the agent based on his order in the command

 ### Tips
 You can configure things in the reinforcement_ecosytem/config.py